 Find out how our time-tested Balanced Learning approach makes the difference.

-We would like to congratulate, "The Lund Family" for being named, “March’s Family of the Month.”
-The Lund Family has been part of The Primrose School of Florham Park’s Family since January of 2017.
-We are so grateful for their support of our school and appreciate that they have entrusted their beautiful sons education and care to us.
-We asked Genriyetta Lund to share a little bio about her wonderful family and a short summary about her experience with our school thus far.
-This is what she had to say:
+We would like to congratulate, "The Kessler Family" for being named "April's Family of the Month!"
+We are so grateful for their continued support of our school and want to thank them for choosing to partner with us, as Early Childhood Educators and Caregivers to their two beautiful daughters.
+We asked The Kessler's to share a short bio about their wonderful family and a note about their experience with our school thus far.
+This is what they had to say: